spatie/laravel-searchable/README.md

 The search will be performed case insenstive. `$searchResults` now contains all `User` models that contain `john` in the `name` attribute.

-You can also pass multiple attributes
+You can also pass multiple attributes.

 ```php
 // use multiple arguments